sprawld/svelte-pipeable-store/README.md

 ```

 Readonly is so simple, you can also write your own operator as a one-liner.
-Pipes also provide a handy way to create custom stores : )
+Yes, pipes also provide a handy way to create custom stores : )

 ```javascript
 const user = writable({});